-Survey results imply that Medical Laboratory Technicians deploy a substantial tool kit of skills at work.
-Most notably, skills in Equipment Maintenance, Hematology, blood bank, and laboratory are correlated to pay that is above average, with boosts between 9 percent and 18 percent.
+Medical Laboratory Technicians report using a deep pool of skills on the job.
+Most notably, skills in Equipment Maintenance, Hematology, laboratory, and Troubleshooting are correlated to pay that is above average, with boosts between 8 percent and 18 percent.
 Those listing Data Entry as a skill should be prepared for drastically lower pay.
 Generalist and Phlebotomy also typically command lower compensation.
-The majority of those who know Generalist Duties also know Phlebotomy.
+Those proficient in Generalist Duties are, more often than not, also skilled in Phlebotomy.

 Pay by Experience Level for Medical Laboratory Technician

 Pay Difference by Location

 For those looking to make money, Medical Laboratory Technicians in Philadelphia enjoy an exceptional pay rate, 25 percent above the national average.
-Medical Laboratory Technicians can also look forward to large paychecks in cities like Minneapolis (+22 percent), Boston (+13 percent), Nashville (+5 percent), and Phoenix (+4 percent).
-Place of residence plays a huge part in a Medical Laboratory Technician's salary, with Ocala Medical Laboratory Technicians earning salaries that are 28 percent less than the national average.
-Workers in Birmingham and Columbus earn salaries that trail the national average for those in this profession.
+Medical Laboratory Technicians can also look forward to large paychecks in cities like Minneapolis (+22 percent), Knoxville (+14 percent), Nashville (+14 percent), and Boston (+13 percent).
+Compared to the national average, Ocala Medical Laboratory Technicians have considerably lower salaries, 28 percent below the national average to be exact.
+Location appears to be a major driving force in pay for those in this profession.
 Employers in Birmingham and Atlanta are a couple other places where companies are known to pay below the median — salaries are 15 percent lower and 8 percent lower, respectively).